 Orthodontics can also be operated for cosmetic ideals if the person desires a better smile.
 A person might be born with malocclusion or a poor bite or obtain it over time via injury or daily habits, such as sucking their thumb as a youngster.

-Orthodontics is beneficial because misaligned teeth or improper positioning can lead to a higher risk of tooth decay and other oral health problems.
-A bad bite can make teeth harder to teach or more painful to floss, leading to poor oral hygiene in those regions, which can impact your oral health.
+Orthodontics is advantageous because misaligned teeth or poor posture can increase the risk of tooth decay and other oral health issues.
+A weak bite can lead to poor oral hygiene in those areas, which can affect your oral health.
+It can also make it more difficult to floss or teach teeth.

 Orthodontics is an effectual treatment approach that can: